wp-data-sync/wp-data-sync/readme.txt

 = Is my data private or do other users have access to my data? =

 Your data is private to you.
 No one else has access to the data, except for the WP Data Sync team.
 We do not sell the data.
-We only have access so we can offer techinal support to our clients.

 = Is WP Data Sync developer friendly? =

 Yes.
 We have WordPress hooks and filters throughout the plugin to allow for almost any situation.
-[Developer Documentation](https://wpdatasync.com/docunentation/ "Developer Documentation")
+[Developer Documentation](https://wpdatasync.com/docunentation/?affid=admin "Developer Documentation")

 == Screenshots ==